 In addition to the waterways comprehensive plans listed above, some agencies have developed resource management plans (not associated with the Cutler RMP) to help guide their actions regarding specific resources of jurisdiction.
-The agency resource management plans RMPs listed below may be relevant to the Project and may be useful in the relicensing proceeding for characterizing desired conditions.
+The agency resource management plans RMPs listed below may be relevant to the Project and may be useful in the relicensing proceeding for characterizing desired conditions; similarly, no inconsistencies between these plans and the Proposed Action were found.